SEBI Bars Anil Ambani From Capital Market For Five Years

 The Securities and Exchange Board of India has barred industrialist Anil Ambani and 24 other entities for five years for diversion of funds from Reliance Home Finance Ltd.

-Furthermore, the regulator barred Reliance Home Finance from the securities market for six months and slapped it with a Rs 6 lakh fine.
-In total, India's market regulator imposed a fine of over Rs 625 crore for all 27 entities involved in the scam.
+In total, India's market regulator imposed a fine of over Rs 625 crore for all entities involved in the scam.

 All these entities will have to pay the respective penalty imposed on them within a period of 45 days from the date of receipt of the order, SEBI ordered.